 If you replace the engine unit, paper ejection roller, or head/carriage unit, you need to update the paper feeding correction value according to the procedure given here.

-- (1) Switch on your PC. - (2) Place the machine in the maintenance mode.
-(See Section 8.1.) - (3) Connect the machine to your PC using the USB cable. - (4) Run "FILEDG32.exe" in the folder created in Section 6.1.1.
+- (1) Switch on your PC. - (2) Connect the machine to your PC using the USB cable. - (3) Run "FILEDG32.exe" in the folder created in Section 6.1.1.